Vatican, Sistine Chapel

 Dr. Kira Zeeman Rugen

-Cathedrals’ stained glass often serves the function of telling a biblical story, expressing themes on morality, or depicting religious symbolism.
+Notre Dame’s stained glass serves the function of telling a biblical story, expressing themes on morality, or depicting religious symbolism.
 Dr. Rugen draws upon the idea that the biblical story and religious symbolism is a call from God to raise our spirit to Him, both physically after death and metaphysically during life.
 The windows then become the passageway by which believers travel on their way to paradise to be at peace with God.

 In Kira Rugen’s work, she initiates the piece with dovetailing harmony, which undulates in and out of consonance, symbolizing the blurred and colorful light reflected in the cathedral.
 The next section interweaves a soloist singing the In Paradisum chant, set in a reflective mode, with the choir’s exquisite chords.
 The song morphs into a section of tightly sonorous chords which represent the brilliant color of stained glass when the sun shines directly upon the windows.
 It ends simply, with a poignant hymn based on the In Paradisum chant, and a series of joyful chords which represent oneness with God and his ultimate ability to impart peace.

 Johann Sebastian Bach, 1685–1750

 Bach’s historical status has been elevated to the pinnacle composer of the Baroque period, and for some, of Western music.
 However, during his lifetime his renown only extended to the areas in which he resided.
 He composed keyboard, instrumental, and choral works for the chapels and churches which employed him.
 However, little of his music received publication during his lifetime.